 - Building consensus among staff, chain of command, and Board to support the plan;

-- Drafting annual operating and fiscal action plans to achieve strategic plan objectives;
+- Drafting annual operating and fiscal action plans to achieve the objectives of the strategic plan;

 - Designing instruments to evaluate and communicate progress, and develop the flexibility to adapt the plan to evolving circumstances.